MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-and-ops/get-started/fasttrack-dynamics-365-overview.md

 ---
 # required metadata

-title: Microsoft FastTrack for Dynamics 365 for Finance and Operations overview
+title: Microsoft FastTrack for Finance and Operations
-description: Microsoft FastTrack for Dynamics 365 for Finance and Operations is our customer success service designed to help you move to Dynamics 365 smoothly and confidently, so you can realize business value faster.
+description: This topic provides an overview of Microsoft FastTrack for Microsoft Dynamics 365 for Finance and Operations.
+FastTrack is a customer success service that is designed to help you move smoothly and confidently to Microsoft Dynamics 365, so that you can realize business value faster.
 author: margoc
 manager: AnnBe
 ms.date: 07/25/2018